Resolving the Orientations of and Angular Separation between a Pair of Dipole Emitters: Abstract

 \section{Abstract}

-We prove that it is impossible to distinguish two spatially overlapping fluorescent molecules from a single rotating molecule, even if one modulates the polarization of pumping light or the detection dipole-spread function (DSF).
+We prove that it is impossible to distinguish two spatially coinciding fluorescent molecules from a single rotating molecule using polarization-sensitive imaging, even if one modulates the polarization of the illumination or the detection dipole-spread function (DSF).
 If the target is known to be a dipole pair, existing imaging methods perform poorly for measuring their angular separation.
 We propose simultaneously modulating the excitation polarization and DSF, which demonstrates robust discrimination between dipole pairs versus single molecules.
-Our method improves the precision of measuring centroid orientation by 50\% and angular separation by 4- to 6-fold over existing techniques.
+Our method improves the precision of measuring centroid orientation by 50\% and angular separation by 2- to 4-fold over existing techniques.

 Single-molecule (SM) nanoscopy has become invaluable for overcoming the optical diffraction limit and observing nanoscale structures and dynamics within biological systems \cite{mockl_2020jacs_super,lelek_2021nrmp_single}.
-Leveraging the resolvability of blinking molecules over time, these methods repeatedly detect and localize isolated point-spread functions to determine molecular positions \cite{steves_2024arpc_single-molecule} and/or orientations \cite{brasselet_2023optica_polarization,wu_2024_dipole-spread}.
+Leveraging the resolvability of blinking molecules over time, these methods repeatedly detect and localize isolated point-spread functions to determine molecular positions \cite{steves_2024arpc_single-molecule} and/or orientations \cite{brasselet_2023optica_polarization,wu_2024_dipole-spread,zhang_single-molecule_2024}.
 However, leveraging molecular blinking necessarily sacrifices temporal resolution \cite{sage_2019nm_super-resolution} for improved spatial resolution, thereby limiting the ability to observe dynamic processes in biological systems \cite{mockl_2022boe_deep,saguy_2023nm_dblink}.
 Resolving emitters beyond the Abb\'{e} diffraction limit remains an active research area \cite{jusuf_2022oe_towards, goldenberg_2022ic_learning}.